Skip to content

 What about clothes for children?

-All our recommendations hold just as true for children as they do for adults.
+All my recommendations hold just as true for children as they do for adults.

 The only item you probably won’t need – unless your children are extreme hikers – are hiking shoes/boots.